danielgormly/rd/hello-world/readme.md

 `readelf -d hello` (displays dynamic section)
 >0x0000000000000001 (NEEDED)             Shared library: [libc.so.6]

-so .so = shared object
+so .so = Shared Objects (equivalent to .dll on Windows)